cambridge-ceu/csd3/applications/RStudio.md

 rstudio --no-sandbox
 ```

 Note this fix applies to RStudio 1.4 below; the most recent release is packaged and can be loaded with `module load ceuadmin/rstudio; rstudio`.
-Note also that rstudio/1.1.383 still works without these.

 ## RStudio 1.4